A generalized priority-based model for smartphone screen touches: Results

-\emph{Model Fitting}.
 For each model and for each subject, the model parameters $\theta$ are fitted from the set $\mathcal{D} = \{\tau_i\}_{i=1}^{N}$ of inter-touch intervals $\tau_i = t_{i}-t_{i-1}$.
 In order to do so, we relied on the continuous-time model which massively simplifies the expression of the log-likelihood.
 Indeed, the detailed model can be seen as a dynamical latent variable model (where the latent variables are $x$ and $y$) which can be fitted through EM type algorithm but is known to be very slow.
 Here, because of the analytical expression of the ITI for the continuous-time model (see Eq.~\ref{eq:ptau2}), we can express the following objective function

-which is the log-likelihood $L(\theta) = \sum_{i=1}^N\log p(\tau_i)$ (see Eq.~\ref{eq:LL} in SI) minus a regularisation term on the coefficients $\gamma_k$ to prevent overfitting.
-This regularisation term is only used in models 3-5 and $\lambda = 0.01$.
+which is the log-likelihood $L(\theta) = \sum_{i=1}^N\log p(\tau_i)$ (see Eq.~\ref{eq:LL}) minus a regularization term on the coefficients $\gamma_k$ to prevent overfitting.
+This regularization term (with $\lambda = 1000$) is only used in models 5 and 6.
 Note that this objective function can be seen as the log-posterior with a Gaussian prior (with variance $1/2\lambda$) on the coefficients $\gamma_k$ and a flat prior for the other parameters.

-Because of the refractory kernel must remain positive for all time, i.t. $r(\tau)\geq 0$, $\forall \tau\geq 0$, the optimisation task can be expressed as
+Because the refractory kernel must remain positive for all time, i.t. $r(\tau)\geq 0$, $\forall \tau\geq 0$, the optimization task can be expressed as